 The doctoral degree program “Literary Studies” offers intensive and individual supervision of the thesis as well as coursework and provides excellent working conditions, in particular with regard to the Philological Library.
 Applicants must have a completed degree (M.A. or equivalent) with above-average grades in the humanities, preferably literary studies.
 To facilitate international exchange, the Graduate School has exchange programs with many prestigious partner universities in Europe, East Asia, and North America.

 The Graduate School awards up to ten doctoral scholarships per year.
 Scholarships are awarded for a maximum duration of three years.
-An overview of current events at the Graduate School can be found here.

 In addition to the Friedrich Schlegel Graduate School of Literary Studies, there are six other graduate schools at Freie Universität Berlin that are funded through the German Excellence Initiative.